ytl-al/ytl-yes-revamp/wp-content/plugins/post-smtp/readme.txt

 * [Other SMTP](https://postmansmtp.com/documentation/sockets-addons/configure-post-smtp-with-other-smtp/?utm_source=wp_org&utm_medium=read_me) (To connect any SMTP server)

-You often need to install a different plugin for each SMTP mailer, but with Post SMTP, you don’t have to do that, which makes Post SMTP the perfect one-stop solution for all your WordPress emails.
+You often need to install a different plugin for each SMTP mailer, but with Post SMTP, you don't have to do that, which makes Post SMTP the perfect one-stop solution for all your WordPress emails.

 ==  Microsoft 365 SMTP ==
-Millions of businesses around the world use Microsoft 365 or Outlook for their email communications.
+Millions of businesses around the world use Microsoft 365 (formerly Office 365) or Outlook for their email communications.
 With Post SMTP Pro, you can easily connect your existing [Outlook or
 Microsoft 365 account with WordPress](https://postmansmtp.com/connect-microsoft-outlook-to-wordpress/?utm_source=wp_org&utm_medium=read_me) to improve email deliverability.

 👉 For more details, check out our guide on [how to set up Microsoft 365 for WordPress emails.](https://postmansmtp.com/office-365-for-wordpress/?utm_source=wp_org&utm_medium=read_me)